From sync to async, feedback strategies.

 On top of that, this works on paper we might discover problems in any real environment where we run this design in the cloud.
 Two problems (at least):

-• Number of instances.
+- Number of instances.
 Let's imagine that this system is running in a multi-instance setup, basically there is more than 1 system running at the same time doing the same to share the load.
-Let's get an example where there are 2 instances of System A executing in parallel, both are sending commands in the same topic.
-The events are received by System B, which will issue the feedback events to the feedback topic, which is going to be read by the two System A instances.
+Let's get an example where there are 2 instances of

 What happens if instance 1 issues a command, but the feedback is read by instance 2? this means that both systems need to maintain a shared state by using an external storage...